• Home

 The upward trend of new listings and housing inventory continued in March.
 More specifically, our total housing inventory is up over 35% from a year ago.

 That said, home prices in Knox County are still slightly higher than a year ago.
-Despite higher housing inventory, the overall demand for homes in our area is keeping prices relatively steady.
+Despite a higher housing inventory, the overall demand for homes in our area is keeping prices relatively steady.

 Our local economy remains very strong with tremendous growth potential.
-Therefore it’s still a good time to be buying or selling real estate in this area, especially with recent declines in mortgage interest rates.
+Therefore, it’s still a good time to be buying or selling real estate in this area, especially with recent declines in mortgage interest rates.

 Get Your Local Market Report